EliahKagan/gitscripts/README.md

 When installed to a directory listed in `$PATH`, a script (or other executable) `git-X` defines a new git command `X`.
 Running `git X ...` calls `git-X ...`.

-<sup>Right now, I only have one such script, `git-pull-all`, in this repository.
-I'll
-likely add others later.
-But I don't plan to add `git-push-all`, because I suspect a substantial fraction of `git push-all` usages would be mistakes, and more importantly because I have rarely wanted to do that personally.</sup>

 See `BUGS.md` for information about known bugs.

+Here's a summary of the commands:

+### `git-lsx`

+This command lists files in the Git index, emphasizing those marked executable in a manner similar to the effect of `ls --color=auto -F`.

+This is mostly useful on Windows (with Git for Windows).
+On a Unix-like system, your repositories are presumably on a filesystem that supports Unix-style permissions, so you can usually just use `ls -l`.
+Occasionally you might still want to inspect the index rather than your working tree, though.

+### `git-pull-all`

+This command pulls all branches from the *origin* remote.
+Currenly it uses *origin* even if it's not the upstream remote.

+I don't plan to add `git-push-all`.
+I suspect a substantial fraction of `git push-all` usages would be mistakes.
+More important, I have rarely wanted to do that personally.